stevenstmai/cs107e.github.io/labs/lab6/lab6.md

 It takes a bit of fiddling to jam all four of the jumpers inside the connector.
 If you are having trouble, use a needlenose pliers.

+Here is what the connecter looks like with the jumpers.
+We use different colors so ignore the colors.
 ![6-pin mini-din cable with jumpers](images/ps2wires.JPG)

 We use female-female jumpers so that you can plug the other